$40 Million Gift to Pacific Brain Health Center

 “The Singleton gift is the largest single donation we’ve ever received and is a testament to the caliber of research, clinical care and medical talent that resides on our campus.
 The Singleton family has been supportive of Saint John’s for generations now and we hope their gift will inspire other philanthropists to join our campaign.
 We are immensely grateful for this transformative gift,” said Saint John’s Health Center Foundation (SJHCF) president and CEO, Bob Klein.

-The generous donation will be counted as part of the Power of Partnership Campaign to raise $200 million for Providence Saint John’s Health Center and its affiliate institutes, including PNI and John Wayne Cancer Institute.
+The generous donation will be counted as part of the Power of Partnership Campaign to raise $200 million for Providence Saint John’s Health Center and its affiliate institutes, including PNI and Saint John’s Cancer Institute.

 “At PNI, we have a long track record in advancing novel approaches and conducting innovative clinical trials across the neurosciences.
 The Singleton gift will greatly accelerate our efforts to transform clinical data into discovery, and develop new standards of care for Alzheimer’s and related disorders,” says PNI founder and director, Daniel Kelly, M.D.